Star Wars Pez

 A Star Wars Pez is a Pez candy dispenser themed after the Star Wars movies, and is one of the company's most prominent merchandising deals.
-Over 90 dispensers have been released on the market from 1997 to 2022, among the many collectibles spawned by the franchise.
+Approximately 100 dispensers have been released on the market from 1997 to 2023, among the many collectibles spawned by the franchise.

-The extreme interest of marketing executives in all things Star Wars has spawned a scholarly interest in the "materializing fantasy media" such as these PEZ dispensers.
+The extreme interest of marketing executives in all things Star Wars has spawned a scholarly interest in the "materializing fantasy media" such as these Pez dispensers.
 It has also led to several museums to feature such Stars Wars memorabilia in their exhibits and/or gift shops, as well as media attention on this fairly odd phenomenon.

 In museum exhibits and gift shops

 In recent years, several museums around the United States have featured Star Wars Pez in their exhibits and/or gift shops.
 These products are displayed and exhibited because they are classic Americana.
 Despite the dispensers' "popularity and cult status," the manufacturer's original factory in Austria does not give tours or sell fancifully-shaped memorabilia.
-Only in January 2012, this group of dispensers became prominently displayed at the company's new North American headquarters in Orange, Connecticut: one travelogue wrote, "The company has been making the cartoonish plastic heads for 60 years now, representing everything from Star Wars to U.S. presidents to the Geico chameleon."
+Only in January 2012, Star Wars dispensers are prominently displayed at the company's new North American headquarters in Orange, Connecticut.
+One travelogue wrote, "The company has been making the cartoonish plastic heads for 60 years now, representing everything from Star Wars to U.S. presidents to the Geico chameleon."

 The Clayton Historical Museum, in Clayton, California opened a new exhibit on the history of candy manufacture in January 2012 that featured these confectionery dispensers.

 Pez with Star Wars characters have been featured prominently in the Star Wars Museum in Maryland.
-The Star Wars Pez dispensers are pictured on a fan website, which describes them as "some Candy Heads from 1980".
+The Star Wars Pez dispensers are pictured on a fan website, which describes them as "some Candy Heads from 1980."

-The Pacific Science Center sold Pez at a popular exhibit about "Star Wars".
+The Pacific Science Center sold Pez at a popular exhibit about Star Wars.

-These branded dispensers were among the "top sellers" at the gift shop at the Burlingame Museum of Pez Memorabilia, outside San Francisco.
+These branded dispensers were among the "top sellers" at the gift shop at the Burlingame Museum of Pez Memorabilia, in Burlingame, California.
 The museum also displayed "a whole lot of Star Wars Pez," in Plexiglas displays.
-This "unofficial shrine" to the collectibles is unaffiliated with Pez Candy, Inc., and the manufacturer sued the Burlingam museum in 2009 for copyright infringement.
+The Burlingame "unofficial shrine" to the collectibles was unaffiliated with Pez Candy, Inc., and the manufacturer sued the Burlingame museum in 2009 for copyright infringement.
 There was a notorious, giant Pez sculpture of C-3PO and Chewbacca locked in a slash fiction kiss.
-As of December 2019, the museum is now closed.
+The museum closed in 2019.

 Another Pez museum in Easton, Pennsylvania also has featured prominently their obligatory Star Wars memorabilia, ("Of course, we had to include the Star Wars Pez Dispensers"), including an oversize Darth Vader figurine.
-As of early 2012, this museum appears to have closed to the public.
+This museum closed to the public in 2012.